 When it comes to war, bigger doesn’t always mean the best nor even the most powerful.
-Nonetheless, back in 1942, the biggest weapon was also the most devastating one known to man… Until we drop the atomic bomb in Hiroshima – but that’s another story.
+Nonetheless, back in 1942, the biggest weapon was also the most devastating one known to man until the U.S. dropped the atomic bomb in Hiroshima.

 When the European nations were victims of the German army’s devastating invasion, fortifications were made to sustain everything the Germans could bring in strategical cities.
 Not to be stopped nor undone, Adolph Hitler himself inquired and commissioned the creation of a 1,350 ton, 800-mm caliber monster cannon that could fire a 7-ton shell to a range of 30 miles.